schr0841/cnn_project/README.md

 <img width="744" alt="Screenshot 2024-09-12 180909" src="https://github.com/user-attachments/assets/17d05e57-f4fa-4e6a-a1e5-ba0acc50a42f">

-Then we defined the training and validation inputs to the ensemble model as the average of the training predictions made by first_model and second_model and the average of the two submodels' predictions on the validation_set.
+Then we defined the training and validation inputs to the ensemble_model as the average of the training predictions made by first_model and second_model and the average of the validation predictions made by first_model and second_model.
 Because these submodels' outputs/ensemble model's inputs have shape (4,), we set the input shape of the ensemble_input to (4,).

+When ensembling two models, it’s important to combine the predictions for each individual sample (or image).
+Here’s why reshaping is necessary:

+a.
+Removing the Batch Dimension (None):
+The None dimension (batch size) is not always relevant when combining the predictions from two models because the ensemble model needs to operate on the individual predictions for each image, not the entire batch at once.
+By reshaping the output from (None, 4) to (4,), you extract the prediction for a single sample (one image).
+This ensures that the ensemble model can work on combining the class probabilities from both submodels for that specific sample.
+b.
+Ensuring Input Compatibility in the Ensemble:
+In an ensemble model, the inputs typically consist of the outputs of the submodels (the class probabilities).
+Since these outputs represent predictions for each class, they are of shape (4,) (for each sample).
+For the ensemble to properly process these predictions, it expects inputs of shape (4,).
+By reshaping (None, 4) to (4,), you are ensuring that each sample’s prediction is passed into the ensemble in the correct format (without the batch dimension).
+c.
+Combining Outputs on a Per-Sample Basis:
+When combining outputs from two submodels, you typically combine their predictions for each image/sample.
+So, for an image, you would want to combine two vectors of shape (4,) from the two submodels.
+If you don’t reshape the outputs to (4,) per image, you’d be attempting to combine outputs for entire batches at once, which adds unnecessary complexity.
+Instead, reshaping ensures that the ensemble model can focus on the class probabilities for each individual sample.
+3. Example Scenario:
+Suppose you have two submodels, both producing outputs of shape (None, 4) after processing a batch of images.
+Each model outputs a batch of predictions, say (32, 4) if your batch size is 32.
+However, for ensembling, the goal is to combine the predictions for each image (i.e., combine two (4,) vectors).
+Reshaping the outputs from (None, 4) to (4,) ensures that each sample’s (or image's) prediction is treated individually when passed into the ensemble model.
+4. Practical Considerations:
+The reshaping typically happens inside the ensemble model definition, or at a point where you're combining the outputs of the submodels.
+If you concatenate or average the outputs of two models, you need the predictions for each sample to be in shape (4,), so they can be easily processed by the ensemble.
+5. Summary:
+The None in (None, 4) represents the batch size, and the 4 represents class probabilities for each sample.
+Reshaping from (None, 4) to (4,) when passing outputs to the ensemble ensures that each sample’s predictions are properly handled without the batch dimension, making it easier to combine the outputs from two models on a per-sample basis.
+This reshaping is necessary to ensure that the ensemble model can focus on combining or processing the predictions for each individual image rather than entire batches of predictions at once.

 <img width="871" alt="Screenshot 2024-09-12 181055" src="https://github.com/user-attachments/assets/e0521ee1-fe80-4b2a-8849-e28bc5529543">